OSC-JYU/wd-watch/README.md

-Then just add "mail" query parameter to report creating endpoint like this:
+Then just add "mail" query parameter and call report creating endpoint like this:

      curl -XPOST 'http://localhost:8200/api/watchlist/report?wdset=Klimt&mail=somebody@somewhere.com'

-## Installation
+## API

 Do not expose WD-watch API to the world.
 It's meant to be used locally only.
 However, you can expose 'reports' -directory, so people can easily access reports.

-###	API

 - add individual item